RodrigoDot/cakeres/RoadMap.md

     "password" : "123"
     }
 ```

 ---
 20th
 ---

-## Configurate the new routes
-- go to ``src/config/routes.php``
-- add the routes that you need
+## How to do requests
 - to make requests you will have to pass on the header
     - key = action, value = application/vnd.api+json
     - key = Content-Type, value = application/vnd.api+json
     - key = authorization, value = Bearer TokenDoUsuario

 ---
 21th
 ---